 Scripture Reading: Acts 3 - 4 …

 What distinguishes true biblical Christianity from any other religion is JESUS!
 Jesus Christ is the fulfillment of God's promises in the Old Testament and the center of God's promises in the New Testament.
-Those today who preach a Christianity without Jesus, without the cross, without the resurrection, without His rule from heaven or His return in glory know nothing of the Gospel, the good news of salvation in the Name of Jesus!
-"Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved" (4:12).
+We proclaim the Gospel because "Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved" (4:12).

 There is nothing "magical" in a name.
 When the Apostles ("sent-out ones") began to preach the Gospel and do miracles to confirm that the message was from God, they pointed not to their own power, but to the power of Jesus: "It is Jesus' name and the faith that comes through Him that has given this complete healing to him (the crippled man), as you can all see" (3:16).
-In the name of Jesus the power of Jesus was available, and in the name of Jesus today people are brought from spiritual death to spiritual life.
-"Salvation is found in no one else, for there is no other name under heaven given to men by which we must be saved" (4:12).
-Do you understand that?
-Do you believe that?
-Has your life been empowered by your relationship with Jesus?
-Have you taken His name upon you?
-Are your eyes set on Him?
-Does your heart love Him?
-Do you desire to be like Him?
-Are you longing to meet Him?
+In the name of Jesus the power of Jesus was available, and in the name of Jesus today people are brought from spiritual death to spiritual life – the greatest miracle of all!

-It is easy to get caught up in doing things that you think you should do in order to show that you are a "good Christian," but it starts with knowing and loving Jesus.
 Peter and John were ordinary men, called by Jesus, empowered by His Spirit, who boldly proclaimed the Gospel … the name of Jesus.
 Peter's words to the crowd that came running to them after the healing of the crippled man are almost amusing: "Men of Israel, why does this surprise you?
-Why do you stare at us as if by our own power or godliness we had made this man walk?"
+Why do you stare at us as if by our own power or godliness we had made this man walk?”
 (3:12).
 Surely Peter could understand why the people would be amazed.
-Something like this didn't happen every day.
 But Peter had been with Jesus for several years.
 He had seen things like this all the time and now, because he had seen the risen Jesus and been empowered by His Spirit, he expected things like this to happen.

 His words of explanation are important: "The God of Abraham, Isaac and Jacob, the God of our fathers, has glorified His servant Jesus … You killed the Author of life, but God raised Him from the dead" (3:13,15).
 The entire Bible points to the one true God, the God of Abraham, Isaac and Jacob.
 This is HIS revelation and He sent His Son, Jesus, the Christ, to testify to HIS power.
 Peter calls them to repent so their sins could be forgiven and then points to the future promise of God … "that times of refreshing may come from the Lord, and that He may send the Christ, who has been appointed for you - even Jesus.
 He must remain in heaven until the time comes for God to restore everything, as He promised long ago through His holy prophets" (3:19-21).

-Some today have their eyes set on the signs and miracles done by the apostles, so it is important to point out that no one else was doing miracles.
+Some today want more miracles as they have their eyes set on the signs and miracles done by the apostles, so it is important to point out that no one else was doing miracles.
 Those who look for signs and miracles today are often misled by impostors.
-When Paul spoke about these things in I Corinthians 12:28-31, he made it clear that these were specific gifts of the Spirit given to specific people for a specific purpose.
+When Paul spoke about these things in I Corinthians 12:28-31, he made it clear that these were specific gifts of the Spirit given to specific people, at a specific time, for a specific purpose.
 We read in II Corinthians 12:12: "The things that mark an apostle - signs, wonders and miracles - were done among you with great perseverance."
-He was addressing those who did not accept him, Paul, as an apostle, so he was comparing what Jesus empowered him to do with the marks of the other apostles.
-Why did Paul care if they considered him to be a messenger sent from God?
-Because he wanted them to believe the Gospel - the message God had given him to take to the Jews AND the Gentiles.

-It was to confirm that message as being from God that God empowered the apostles to perform them: "This salvation, which was first announced by the Lord, was confirmed to us by those who heard Him.
+It was to confirm the message as being from God that God empowered the apostles to perform the miracles: "This salvation, which was first announced by the Lord, was confirmed to us by those who heard Him.
 God also testified to it by signs, wonders and various miracles, and gifts of the Spirit distributed according to His will" (Hebrews 2:3-4).
 GOD is in control of the gifts He gives and when, where and to whom He gives them.
 But always the purpose is the same: to exalt the name of Jesus and to confirm the message of the Gospel.
-The miracles were done as a testimony to the power of Jesus Christ to save those who believed in Him, never for the sake of the miracle itself.
-Those who long for signs and miracles today need to hear the Gospel and to give thanks to God for His grace in forgiving our sins through the blood of Jesus shed on the cross and for the gift of His Spirit who empowers us to repent and believe.
 The calling of the Church today is to proclaim this Gospel, for the Gospel, the message of Christ, is the power of God unto salvation for all who believe!

 This is what Satan wants to stop: the preaching of the Gospel of Jesus.
 Even signs and miracles can mislead people, but the Gospel always points to Jesus.
 When they told Peter and John to stop speaking to anyone in Jesus' name, they replied as we must today: "Judge for yourselves whether it is right in God's sight to obey you rather than God.
 For we cannot help speaking about what we have seen and heard" (4:19-20).
 People through the centuries and people today are still willing to die before they will deny Jesus Christ.
 Are you ready and willing to do that?
 Am I??
 We need to read God's Word and be empowered to be His witnesses.